 Spoiler Alert: In the mediocre 2011 George Gallo thriller Columbus Circle, the password for Selma Blair’s character, central to the plot, is hulahoop14.
 That’s not a good password.
 You want to avoid any common groupings of letters, so that means any words or names.
 You don’t want numbers that are in “meaningful” combinations either.
 You essentially don’t want your password to include memes, any chunks of cultural information passed between people (as coined by British biologist Richard Dawkins in 1976).
 A typical security vulnerability is a brute force attack, which uses many different passwords to attempt entry into your system, with collections of common names as a shortcut (taking advantage of the fact that many people don’t randomize their passwords).

-You don’t want to simply misspell a word or replace one of its letters with a similar number (as with “$” replacing “S”).
-Numbers also shouldn’t just be at the beginning or the end.
-They should be distributed throughout.
+You don’t want to misspell a word or replace one of its letters with a similar number (as with “$” replacing “S”).
+Numbers shouldn’t just be at the beginning or the end, and they should be distributed throughout.

 No computer or account details

-This data may be accessible to an attacker.
-It can be simple to guess a password containing any of that information.
+This data may be accessible to an attacker, and it can be simple to guess a password containing any of that information.

 No password samples